 What is glaring about this “news” is the fact that a (another) so-called craft beer blog has its hands all in the ABI rice pot.
 Now, the biggest beer company in the world has on its side one of the hipsteriest pontificators in the American beer world, who, as a warning, is the Great American Snooze Fest on audio—seriously, that podcast download should come with a Zyppah*.

 Another beer writer and editor, who is deserving of respect for his acumen with statistics and baseball, is also listed as a conspirator to Budweiser’s new beard.
-My best guess is that AB InBev went on a search for a burned-out, beer-writing dream team.
+One could guess that AB InBev went on a search for a burned-out, beer-writing dream team.
 There’s a guy to add fancy words to drab copy about drab beer, there’s a guy to do some creative accounting that softens the news of sinking market share and there’s an online magazine, whose readership all still need to be converted from PBR, to distribute it all.

 The new site scaled up about 20 new posts all at once, so maybe more analysis and reporting on it will be done here after they’ve had the chance to add some adjunct and develop a commoditized style.